Gheorghe Lazăr National College, Bucharest

 The Gheorghe Lazăr National College (Colegiul Național Gheorghe Lazăr) is a high school located in central Bucharest, Romania, at the southeast corner of the Cișmigiu Gardens, on the corner of Bulevardul Regina Elisabeta.
 One of the most prestigious secondary education institutions in Romania, it was named after the Transylvanian educator Gheorghe Lazăr, who taught at the Saint Sava College.
 Founded in 1860, it is the second oldest high school in Bucharest.

 History

 On 18 January 1860, Alexandru Ioan Cuza founded the second gymnasium with teaching in Romanian in Bucharest and gave it the name of Gheorghe Lazăr, who "was the refounder of the nation's schools".
 The high school's anniversary has been celebrated from then on this date, when the school first opened its doors.

 The decree of the establishment of the high school bears the signature of King Carol I and the date 20 May 1890.
-In the autumn of 1890, the new place near Cişmigiu was inaugurated.
-The construction, designed by architect F. G. Muntureanu, who studied in England, is an architectural jewel of elegant sobriety, combining several styles: from the brâncovenesc to the neoclassical English one.
-It is not by chance that Lazăr has been compared to the Parisian high schools near the Luxembourg Garden.
+In the autumn of 1890, the new place near the Cișmigiu Gardens was inaugurated.
+The construction, designed by architect F. G. Muntureanu, who studied in England, is an architectural jewel of elegant sobriety, combining several styles: from the Brâncovenesc to the neoclassical English one.
+It is not by chance that the Lazăr High School has been compared to the Parisian high schools near the Jardin du Luxembourg.